pacha/vem-doc/content/docs/users-guide/selecting.rst

 Deselecting and Reselecting
 ---------------------------

-Once you have a selection defined, you can discard it with:
+Once you have a selection defined, you can discard it with switching back to normal mode with `Ctrl-o` or with:

-    :`Space`: remove current text selection
+    :`Space` `Space`: (in visual mode) remove current text selection

 And if there's no selection defined, you can bring back the last active selection with:

-    :`Space` `g`: reselect latest selected text
+    :`Space` `Space`: (in normal mode) reselect latest selected text

 Quick selections
 ----------------

-While you can select any arbitrary area just using movement commands, in practice it is much more common to use commands that allow to perform quick selections over text objects.
+While you can select any arbitrary area just using movement commands, in practice it is much more common to use actions that allow to perform quick selections over text objects.

 For example, if the cursor is over the ``s`` of ``string_network``: